tstolarczyk/SoHAPPy/docs/introduction.rst

 With 100 iterations the computing time is only slightly increased.

 Producing the visibility alone and writing it to disk takes 2hr.
-Running SoHAPPy with pre-computed visibilities takes XXX.
+Running SoHAPPy with pre-computed visibilities takes 35 minutes to one hour (when no Moon veto)with one trial and 50 minutes with 100 trials.